networkservicemesh/networkservicemesh/sdk/README.md

 #### Endpoint gRPC
 The endpoint implements a communication over a socket to its local NSMgr.
 The socket is the same as what the client uses.
 The gRPC for registering an endpoint is implemented as `service NetworkServiceRegistry` in [registry.proto](../controlplane/pkg/apis/registry/registry.proto).

-### Configuration
+## Configuring the SDK

-NSM SDK can be configured by filling in the values of the following structure:
+NSM SDK configuration is common for both Client and Endpoint APIs.
+It is done by setting the values of the following structure:

 ```go
 type NSConfiguration struct {